Skip to content

 Higher Order Language Skills: A Bundle of Remedial Tools

-Higher order language skills, also called higher level language or metalinguistic skills, refers to advanced language processing that is an expected competence in middle school and high school.
-It requires both abstract and deductive verbal reasoning skills as well as the understanding of advanced vocabulary, and word relationships.
+Higher-order language skills, also known as higher-level language or metalinguistic skills, refer to advanced language processing that is typically expected in middle school and high school.
+It requires both abstract and deductive verbal reasoning skills as well as the understanding of advanced vocabulary and word relationships.

 profile of two children's brains being activated when doing higher order language activities